 Being tropical jungle plants, they need more moisture and shade than most other cacti.
 But the term “more moisture” is relative.

-The soil should be moist but not too much so.
-Be sure there are broken clay pot pieces, pebbles or charcoal at the bottom of the pot for drainage.
+Christmas cactus soil should be moist but not too much so.
+Be sure there are broken clay pot pieces, pebbles, or horticultural charcoal at the bottom of the pot for drainage.

 Soil and Potting

-The soil itself should be a little richer than that used for other cacti, but since the plant likes a slightly acid soil, avoid lime or bone meal.
+The best soil for Christmas cactus itself should be a little richer than that used for other cacti, but since the plant likes slightly acid soil, avoid lime or bone meal.
 A mixture of two parts good cactus potting mix, one part coarse builder’s sand and one part peat moss is excellent.

-Use a pot not much larger than the diameter of the plant (a two-inch plant in a three-inch pot).
-Put in a handful of soil.
+Use pots not much larger than the diameter of the plant (two-inch plant in three-inch pot).
+Put in one handful of soil.
 Set in the plant, spreading the roots.